 I knew that immediately after moving out that I wanted to turn myself upside down, inside out if possible, not exactly a pause, but a shake-up between chapters of a life which I had hitherto written in my head.
 So, I decided to go to Japan where I had never been before.
 I had initially thought to go back to India on a drawing trip but the visa was too troublesome to procure, and India would have given me a headache anyway.
 Japan was the perfect place, a place I wish I had gone when I was younger in fact.
 I left for a month.

 When I returned to France I rented a small place not far from where I had lived, a few villages away.
 I knew the owners only socially to be lovers of art.
 There was a small garden just down below the house where I spent my mornings writing and making these gouaches.
 There was a small brook which gurgled right through the garden so it was very, very perfect.
 When I had arrived at the end of May everything was green, and separated by poppies.
 Crickets flooded the evening air.
-Soon enough though, the summer kicked in and the cigales were grinding the afternoons down to tiny pebbles.
+Soon enough though, the summer kicked in and the cigales were grinding the afternoons into tiny pebbles.

 Then summer gave way to autumn before I made my was back to London, then on to Australia by early November.
 It was a strange period, I was feeling vaguely anxious living in France without a fixed abode, something new.
 This uncertainty of where I might end up was gnawing away deep inside of me, barely audible.
 But at the same time it felt like being at the bow of a large boat on a crossing to somewhere new and foreign, the wind and waves slapping me incessantly.
 I felt alive.